 Name Age Position

 Executive Officers

-Todd Schonherz 55 Chief Executive Officer; Class III Director
+Todd Schonherz 54 Chief Executive Officer; Director

 David H. Gould 53 Chief Financial Officer

-Stephen "Fred" Divers, MD 51 Chief Medical Officer; Class II Director
+Stephen "Fred" Divers, MD 50 Chief Medical Officer; Director

 Erica Mallon 35 General Counsel

 Directors

-Bradley Fluegel 62 Class III Director
+Bradley Fluegel 61 Director

-Ravi Sarin 42 Class III Director
+James Stith 39 Director

-James Stith 40 Class I Director
+Ravi Sarin 42 Director

-William J. Valle 63 Class I Director
+Directors Bradley Fluegel James Stith 61 39 Director Director

 Todd Schonherz has over 30 years of healthcare experience and has served as our Chief Executive Officer since the closing of the Business Combination in September 2023.
-Mr. Schonherz has served as the Chief Executive Officer of American Oncology Network, LLC ("AON LLC") since 2021 and was previously President & Chief Operating Officer of AON LLC since its inception in 2017 to 2021.
-Previously, he was Chief Operating Officer of Florida Cancer Specialists ("FCS").
-Prior to his role as COO of FCS in 2011, Mr. Schonherz was Senior Vice President and Chief Information Officer for US Oncology from 1999 to 2010.
-Mr. Schonherz' consulting and management experience in healthcare information technology includes positions with Datamedic Corporation (acquired by VitalWorks and later Amicas Corporation), Multum Corporation (acquired by Cerner Corporation), and MedE America (acquired by WebMD and later HLTH Corporation).
-Mr. Schonherz has presented at national industry conferences including multiple Community Oncology Alliance ("COA") conferences as well as national and regional information technology conferences.
-We believe Mr. Schonherz's 30 years of healthcare experience gives him a thorough understanding of all aspects of our business and operations and qualifies him to serve our Board of Directors.
+Mr. Schonherz has served as AON LLC's Chief Executive Officer since 2021 and was previously President & Chief Operating Officer of AON LLC since its inception in 2017 to 2021.
+Previously, he was Chief Operating Officer of Florida Cancer Specialists (FCS).
+Prior to this role as COO of FCS in 2011, Mr. Schonherz was Senior Vice President and Chief Information Officer for US Oncology includes positions with Datamedic Corporation (acquired by VitalWorks and later Amicas Corporation), Multum Corporation (acquired by Cerner Corporation), and MedE America (acquired by WebMD and later HLTH Corporation).
+Mr. Schonherz has presented at national industry conferences including multiple Community Oncology Alliance (COA) conferences as well as national and regional information technology conferences.
+We believe Mr. Schonherz's 0 years of healthcare experience gives him a thorough understanding of all aspects of our business and operations and qualifies him to serve our Board of Directors.

-David H. Gould has served as our Chief Financial Officer since the closing of the Business Combination in September 2023 and has served as Chief Financial Officer at AON LLC since September 2020.
-Prior to joining AON LLC, David was employed at ApolloMD from March 2016 through September 2020, including serving as its Chief Financial Officer from February 2018 to September 2020.
+David H. Gould has served as our Chief Financial Officer since the closing of the Business Combination in September 2023 and has served as Chief Financial Officer at AON LLC since September 2020, Prior to joining AON LLC, David was employed at ApolloMD from March 2016 through September 2020, including serving as its Chief Financial Officer from February 2018 to September 2020.
 Prior to joining ApolloMD, David served approximately 10 years in progressively senior positions and ultimately as the Vice President of Finance and Assistant Treasurer at Cumulus Media.
 Prior to that, he held financial management roles with both publicly traded and private companies within the healthcare industry.
 David started his career in public accounting with the national audit firm of Ernst & Young out of their Washington, D.C. office.
 David holds a Bachelor of Science in Accounting from University of Maryland.

 Stephen "Fred" Divers, MD has served as our Chief Medical Officer since the closing of the Business Combination in September 2023 and has been AON LLC's Chief Medical Officer since 2022.
 In addition, since 2018, Dr. Divers is a Medical Oncologist with Genesis Cancer and Blood Institute, one of the first practices to join the AON network.
 In July 2020, Mr. Divers was named Advisory Board Chairman.
-Dr. Divers has provided physician leadership as a member of several national committees and currently serves on the Board of Directors for COA.
+Dr. Divers has provided physician leadership as a member of several national committees and currently serves on the Board of Directors for the Community Oncology Alliance (COA).
 He attended medical school at the Louisiana State University School of Medicine.
 He completed his residency at the University of North Carolina and a fellowship at the University of Alabama at Birmingham Cancer Center.
 We believe that Dr. Diver's experience as an executive and his breadth of knowledge and valuable understanding of oncology care qualifies him to serve on our Board of Directors.